Top 26 small business ideas to get started for Students in 2022

 22. Start a beauty business

 The beauty industry really came out on top during the pandemic.
-Our research shows that 55% of health and beauty business founders reported being satisfied with the performance of their businesses in 2020.
-Companies that sell online and offer a variety of delivery services will continue to win.
+Our research shows that 55% of health and beauty business founders reported being satisfied with their businesses' performance in 2020.
+Companies that sell online and offer various delivery services will continue to win.

 Some product ideas in high demand are: